Task Management for ADHD: Systems Built for How Your Brain Works

 Why does your ADHD system stop working (and how to fix it)?

+Your ADHD system stops working because the brain habituates to it: a once-effective board or app fades into the background and stops registering as a meaningful cue, so the fix is rotation, not a better single system.
 Every ADHD adult knows this pattern: you find a system, it works for a few weeks, and then it stops working entirely.
 The fade is neurology, not failure.
-Research by Geurts et al. comparing executive function profiles across ADHD and autism found that ADHD is marked by distinct inhibition and working memory patterns that differ from both neurotypical controls and other neurodevelopmental profiles [8].
-Those same executive function characteristics mean that as a system becomes routine, it loses the external demand quality that made it work initially – the brain stops processing it as a meaningful cue.
+Research by Geurts and colleagues comparing executive function profiles across ADHD and autism found that ADHD is marked by distinct inhibition and verbal fluency patterns that differ from both neurotypical controls and other neurodevelopmental profiles [8].
+Those same executive function characteristics mean that as a system becomes routine, it loses the external demand quality that made it work initially, and the brain stops processing it as a meaningful cue.

 The system that felt effective in week one becomes invisible by week four because your brain adapted and stopped registering it as a meaningful cue.
-This process is called cue-value decay: the mechanism by which a once-effective environmental trigger loses its power to prompt action as the brain habituates to it and stops registering it as a novel demand.
-The fix for ADHD system decay isn’t finding the right system – it’s building a rotation of two or three ADHD executive function strategies that you cycle through before any single approach loses its effect.
+What we call cue-value decay is the pattern by which a once-effective environmental trigger loses its power to prompt action as the ADHD brain habituates to the trigger and stops registering it as a novel demand.
+The fix for ADHD system decay isn’t finding the right system; it’s building a rotation of two or three ADHD executive function strategies that you cycle through before any single approach loses its effect.

 Keep two or three systems in your rotation.
 When Kanban stops feeling effective, switch to a simplified GTD approach for a few weeks.
 When that fades, try Pomodoro sprints, then cycle back.
 You’re using the ADHD brain’s need for novelty as a feature rather than fighting it.